-Research funded by non-PHS entities are still required to follow the current UMBC Policy on Individual Conflicts of Interest in Research & Product Development and its procedures.
+Research funded by non-PHS entities (e.g. NSF) are required to follow the current UMBC Policy on Individual Conflicts of Interest in Research & Product Development and its procedures.

 - Considered an "Investigator" under the PHS definition (e.g. identified in a grant or contract submission who is responsible for the design, conduct or reporting of PHS research).
 An investigator may also be a consultant, a collaborator (at UMBC or from another institution) or a subgrantee, subcontractor, or subrecipient..

 - Have a "significant financial interest" that is related or similar to university responsibilities (or if an individual's spouse, domestic partner or dependent children has a “significant financial interest").
 These include salary or payment of services* from the previous 12 months, plus the value of equity interest, plus any income related to intellectual property rights that exceeds $5,000 or equity interests in a non-publicly traded entity**.

 - Have travel expenses reimbursed or paid by a third party sponsor that appears related to university responsibilities***

 * - does not include income from or equity in investment vehicles such as mutual funds and retirement accounts, as long the individual does not directly control the investment decisions.

 **- stocks, stock options, or other ownership interests.
 ANY equity interest in a non-publicly traded entity, no matter how small, constitutes an equity interest